 Orchard Community Trust Governance Structure

 The Orchard Community Trust is a Multi Academy Trust based in the City of Stoke on Trent.
-The Trust currently consists of 5 Primary Schools, 2 Special Schools and one Associate Special school.
-Our schools are diverse in their make-up and welcome children and young people from all backgrounds.
+It currently consists of 7 schools, 5 Primary Schools and 2 Special Schools.
+We also have an additional associate Special School as part of our current group of schools.

 The Trust Governance structure consists of 5 members and 12 Trustees.
 The members and Trustees are a wide range of people from a range of backgrounds, who both support and challenge the Trust effectively and who bring a diverse set of skills and experience that will help us to be successful as a MAT.
 They support and challenge our development well.
 The Senior Executive Leader of the Trust is also a Trustee and is accountable to the Trust Board.